 - Collaborative - During a mediation session, the mediator's goal is to assist the parties in working together to reach an amicable resolution.
 The plan is that the solution will suit their needs and their family's needs.
 When couples settle their conflict during mediation, it tends to reduce the tension between the parties.
-Mediation helps to preserve the relationships, strengthen co-parenting, and provides a greater likelihood of compliance with the agreement(s).
+Mediation helps preserve the relationships, strengthens co-parenting, and provides a greater likelihood of compliance with the agreement(s).

 Whether you are contemplating a divorce in the State of Texas or involved in a complicated family dispute, family law mediation is often the most economical, efficient, and amicable way to resolve your issues.